• Skip to primary navigation

 Whether you're looking to relive that amazing holiday dish, planning a cosy romantic dinner, or throwing a dinner party, you can get ready for a whirlwind of flavours that will leave anyone in awe.
 Plus, with its mesmerizing jet-black colour, this is the perfect pasta for Halloween.

 When unexpected guests arrive, easy pasta recipes become a true lifesaver.
-Try out these crowd-pleasers like the tantalizing Harissa Pasta with Prawns, Spicy Miso Pasta, or the luxuriously Creamy White Wine Pasta sauce.
-You'll have a delicious meal ready in no time!
+Try out these crowd-pleasers like the tantalizing Spicy Fusilli Vodka Pasta, Creamy Miso Mushroom Pasta, the luxuriously Creamy White Wine Pasta sauce, or easy bolognese with red wine You'll have a delicious meal ready in no time!

 The post contains additional information and helpful tips to ensure the recipe turns out great the first time.
 Please use the link above to jump to the recipe card at the end if you are in a hurry!